 Student Teaching Eligibility

-To be eligible for review for admission to student teaching, the student must:
+To be eligible for admission to Student Teaching / Residency II, the teacher candidate must:

-- Have full status in the Teacher Education Program;
+- Have earned full status in the Educator Preparation Program;

-- Have no grade lower than a “C” in all Education Studies courses;
+- Have earned no grade lower than “C” in all Educational Studies courses (see above definition);

-- Have met all requirements as specified by the specialization/endorsement in the Catalog or specialization handbook;
+- Meet all requirements as specified by the specialization/endorsement in the Shepherd University Catalog and/or Specialization Handbook;

-- Continue free of conviction for felony or any charge involving moral character.
+- Be free of conviction for felony or any charge involving moral character.

-- Submit passing Praxis II content test(s) scores by June 1 for fall semester student teaching or November 1 for spring semester student teaching.
-Praxis II Content Test Policy Letter
+- Submit passing Praxis II content test(s) scores [or state-approved content assessment] by June 1 for fall semester Student Teaching/Residency II or November 1 for spring semester Student Teaching/Residency II.

 Student Teaching Application

-Student teaching application information is reviewed during registration meetings, held between weeks three and four of each semester prior to the student teaching semester.
-Applications for student teaching are completed within the application section of Tk20.
-Students may refer to the Student Teaching Application Instructions for further details.
-Students are required to submit a resume with the application for student teaching.
-Sample resumes are included below.
+Student Teaching / Residency II application information is reviewed during registration meetings, held between Weeks Three and Four each semester prior to the Student Teaching / Residency II semester.
+Applications for Student Teaching / Residency II are completed electronically.
+Candidates are provided with a unique link to complete the application process during the registration meeting.
+Candidates may refer to the Student Teaching Application / Residency II Instructions for further details.
+Candidates are required to submit a resume with the application for Student Teaching / Residency II.
+Sample resumes are included below:

 - Early Education Sample Resume